ThKrypt/QualCoder/Home.md

 QualCoder is free, open source software for qualitative data analysis.
 With QualCoder you can code text, images, audio and video, write journal notes and memos.
 You can categorise codes into a tree-like hierarchical categorisation scheme.
 Coding for audio and video requires the VLC media player.
 Coder comparison reports can be generated for text coding using the Cohen’s Kappa statistic.
 A graph displaying codes and categories can be generated to visualise the coding hierarchy.
 Most reports can be exported at html, open document text (ODT) or as plain text files.
+QualCoder is designed to be used as client-based software to be used by one person at a time.
+(A second coder can use the same projecton the same computer, or it can be transferred to the second coder's computer).
+QualCoder is not designed to be multi-accessed at the same time.
+QualCoder is not designed to merge two projects into one.
 QualCoder is written in python 3 (version 3.6 and up) using Qt5 for the graphical interface.
 A Sqlite database is used to store the coding data.
 There is also a wordpress site for QualCoder at https://qualcoder.wordpress.com/.